DBeick/college-basketball/README.md

 Accessed: April 2, 2021

 #### Adjustments<a name="adjustments"></a>
-I made a two adjustments to the data to perform better analysis:
+I made a these adjustments to the data to perform better analysis:
 * Combined the season-by-season sets rather than use the pre-combined set, due to missing data in the `Postseason` column
+* Added columns denoting win percentage both before and after postseason tournament
+* Added column denoting performance percentile
-* Inverted the DRB column (100 - value) to properly reflect Defensive Rebound Rate, instead of the original Offensive Rebound Rate Allowed
+* Inverted the column `DRB` (100 - value) to properly reflect Defensive Rebound Rate, instead of the original Offensive Rebound Rate Allowed